grisu/gricli/src/main/resources/help/commands/add.md

 Adds a value to a list.

     list	: The name of the list.
     value	: The value to add.
+Currently only a single value can be added per call.

 Currently available lists are: